 - 1 tsbp Oil coconut or olive oil

 - Preheat oven at 400 degrees (Gas mark 5).

-- Once roasted, place on cooling rack for 1 hour.
+- Once roasted, allow to cool down on a cooling rack

-- Cut the outer skin from the flesh and discard, then toss the remainder into a blender or food process and whiz into a softy, puree consistency.
+- Scoop out outer skin from the flesh and discard, then toss the remainder into a blender or food process and whiz into a softy, puree consistency.

 - Store in the refrigerator for 1 week for freeze for several months.